-Now.
 I’ve learned over the course of almost 10 years to never, ever claim to make anything “authentic” to a certain culture, or the internet will freak out on you.
 But let’s talk about authentic Shave Ice.
 For starters, if you want to sound legit- say “Shave Ice” and not “Shaved Ice!”
 The difference between a snow cone and shave ice is that snow cones are finely crushed ice and shave ice is shaved across a sharp blade creating a smooth, melt-in-your mouth velvety snow kind of texture.
 It actually absorbs and suspends the flavored syrups instead of them running straight to the bottom as a typical snow cone would.

 I love making a menu of flavors for people to pick from.
 Our kids’ friends love this and we often do it for summer birthdays instead of cake!